blindbatts/Luckfox-pyMeshcore/README.md

 #### 2. Install network-manager

+The standard wifi scripts Luckfox has on their wiki are flaky and wouldn't pursist thru a reboot for me.
-Standard scripts can be flaky.
-We recommend **NetworkManager** for its better handling of link drops.
+I recommend **NetworkManager** for its better handling of link drops.

 ```bash
 sudo apt update